Royal Northern College of Music

 - Situated on Oxford Road, Manchester's cultural corridor, 1.6km (1 mile) south of Manchester city centre and on 'the busiest bus route in Europe'.

 - Manchester is at the centre of the most comprehensive motor and rail network in the UK.
-It is a major motorway hub and recent improvements on the West Coast mainline plus a rebuilt Piccadilly station mean that rail travel to and from the city is now a pleasure.
+It is a major motorway hub and has major national rail stations with links to the rest of country.

 - Passes at GCE A level (A2) in a minimum of two subjects, normally including music, and passes in three different subjects at GCSE level (Grades A, B or C) or acceptable qualification equivalents.